Connectional Table Members: 2013-2016

 Amy Valdez Barker serves as the top executive of the Connectional Table of The United Methodist Church.
 An ordained deacon from the North Georgia Annual Conference, Amy has served as a leader throughout the UMC for more than twenty years.
 Most recently, she coordinated the Vital Congregations Initiative and is currently completing a doctoral degree in Christian Education and Congregational Studies at Garrett Evangelical Theological Seminary in Evanston, IL.
 Amy lives in Evanston with her husband and two children.

 Cynthia Dopke, Assistant Executive Secretary

 Cynthia has been on staff at the CT since 2007, and currently serves as assistant executive secretary.
 She earned a M.Div. from the Pacific School of Religion and lives in Chicago, IL with her husband and daughter.

 The Rev. Meredith Hoxie Schol, Missional Collaboration Coordinator

 Rev. Meredith Hoxie Schol is a provisional deacon in the North Carolina Annual Conference.
 She is working toward her PhD in Christian Education at Garrett Evangelical Theological Seminary.
 She lives in the Chicago’s Logan Square neighborhood with her spouse Mark, who serves a local United Methodist church.

 MEMBERS OF THE CONNECTIONAL TABLE

 Pete Aguila, South Central Jurisdiction

 At the Louisiana Conference, Pete is serving as Secretary of Board of Laity, Chair Conference Hispanic Ministries, member of CMT and Personnel Committees, and was past Chair Conference BGM.
-Pete also served in the Executive Committee GCSRW.
+Pete also served on the Executive Committee of GCSRW.
 He is a retired Engineering Manager of chemical companies where financial responsibility, accountability, and sustainability were paramount.